Floydlang/floyd/docs/floyd_speak.md

 This is a pure 8-bit string type.
 It is immutable.
 You can compare with other strings, copy it using = and so on.
 There is a small kit of functions for changing and processing strings.

 The encoding of the characters in the string is undefined.
-You can put 7-bit ASCII in them.
-Or UTF-8 etc. You can also use them as fast arrays of bytes.
+You can put 7-bit ASCII in them or UTF-8 or something else.
+You can also use them as fast arrays of bytes.

 You can make string literals directly in the source code like this: